zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 I do not know what I did not see or what I saw, I do not know Knowingly or unknowingly lies about the cause or the motives of others This is a lie.
 Again in three ways, in a syllable, in five ways It is a lie in six ways, in seven ways, in eight ways.
-“In lying Does not go "does not lie, does not come, does not drink, gathers.
+"In lying Does not go "does not lie, does not come, does not drink, gathers.
 Does not.
 Lies will be dispelled.
 Calms down.
 Will perish.
 He is free from lying.
 Exodus, separated with an unrestricted mind